HZeyen/PyRefra/3_Running_PyRefra.md

 The amplitudes are calculated as stored_value/(maximum_value*factor)*corresponding_value “stored_value”: Integer values stored in the rest of the file; “corresponding_value” value in this Line 2 for each trace
 - Lines 3 to 5: X_receivers, Y_receivers, Z_receivers (each line ntrace values)
-- Following nsamp lines: Normalized values of all traces (one line per time interval)
+- Following nsamp lines: Normalized values of all traces (one line per time interval, one column per trace)

 **$\textcolor{violet}{\text{Save Plot}}$** (keyboard shortcut: **P**):
 Save actual screen into png file.
 File names depend on what is actually shown